Duke-PL-Course/Scala/2013-02-12-book-problems-solutions.md

 [Scala Gotcha: Blocks And Functions](http://downgra.de/2010/08/05/scala_gotcha_blocks_and_functions/) [Functional Scala: Closures](http://gleichmann.wordpress.com/2010/11/15/functional-scala-closures/)

-## Do
+### Do

-* Use foldLeft to compute the total size of a list of strings.
+* Use `foldLeft` to compute the total size of a list of strings.

 * Write a Censor trait with a method that will replace the curse words Shoot and Darn with Pucky and Beans alternatives.
 Use a map to store the curse words and their alternatives.

 * Load the curse words and alternatives from a file.

+---

+## Day 3: Day 3: Cutting Through the Fluff

+### Find

+* For the sizer program, what would happen if you did not create a new actor for each link you wanted to follow?
+What would happen to the performance of the application?

+### Do

+* Take the sizer application and add a message to count the number of links on the page.
+* Bonus problem: Make the sizer follow the links on a given page, and load them as well.
+For example, a sizer for “google.com” would compute the size for Google and all of the pages it links to.